Updated: January 31, 2025

 FAQ

 The answer to Odoo vs. SAP comparison depends on your organization’s size and the number of orders you have to process every day.
 If you run an international enterprise from the Fortune 1000 list and you have to manage thousands or millions of orders daily, then yes, SAP is better than Odoo since it specializes in processing a tremendous amount of data.
-But if you run a small to mid-sized company, there’s no reason to overpay for mammoth software.
+But if you run a small to medium-sized company, there’s no reason to overpay for mammoth software.